mrmatho/da-slides/pages/emerging-trends.md

 # Use of Artificial Intelligence to Protect Data

 - AI can analyze large amounts of data to identify *patterns and anomalies* that may indicate a security breach.
-    - Identifying unusual login locations or times.
+    - Identifying *unusual login locations or times*.
-    - Working through vast log files of network traffic to spot potential threats.
+    - Working through *logs of network traffic* to spot potential threats.
-- AI tools used to identify anomolies in data records that may indicate fraud or other malicious activity.
+- AI tools used to identify *anomolies in data records* that may indicate fraud or other malicious activity.
-    - Looking for unusual transactions or changes to account information.
+    - eg. Looking for unusual transactions or changes to account information.
-- AI can predict potential threats based on historical data, allowing organizations to proactively address vulnerabilities.
+- AI can *predict potential threats* based on historical data, allowing organizations to proactively address vulnerabilities.

 ---